pantheon-systems/documentation/source/content/guides/composer-convert.md

 reviewed: "2020-12-01"
 ---

+Drupal 9 sites on Pantheon have Composer built-in to manage site dependencies.

+For a smooth upgrade experience, and to avoid potential conflicts, this doc shows how to migrate a Drupal 8 site to a freshly prepared, new Drupal 9 site.

-Drupal sites often require the use of Composer to manage site dependencies.
-The need to begin using Composer for a site build can often surface after a site is in development, necessitating a conversion of the site's codebase.
-At a high level, the goals of the conversion are to remove dependencies that Composer will manage from your Git repository, and tell Composer about those dependencies instead.
+The goals of this upgrade are to remove dependencies from the old site that Composer will manage from your Git repository, and tell Composer about those dependencies in the new site instead.

-Existing sites that wish to upgrade from Drupal 8 to Drupal 9 and convert to Integrated Composer, or just convert to Integrated Composer and defer the Drupal 9 upgrade will need to go through some manual steps.
+Please note, that since you are migrating a site through this process, the new site will no longer maintain your existing commit history.

 ## Before You Begin

 - Review our documentation on [Git](/git), [Composer](/composer), and [Terminus](/terminus), and have them installed and configured on your local computer.
+Pantheon requires Composer 2 at minimum.
    - Mac users can use [Homebrew](https://brew.sh/) to install both Git and Composer, along with their required dependencies:

      ```bash{promptUser:user}